 You will return to Huilo Huilo around 6 pm to relax at their spa before a farewell dinner.

 After a week-long adventure, say goodbye to the Southern Volcanoes of Chile.
-Transfer in the morning from Huilo-Huilo to Temuco’s Airport to catch the flight to Santiago.
+Transfer in the morning from Huilo-Huilo to Temuco’s airport catch the flight to Santiago for your departure home.